-The NN Marathon Rotterdam good cause is Jeugdsportfonds (Youth Sports Fund).
+The NN Marathon Rotterdam 2018 good cause was Jeugdsportfonds (Youth Sports Fund).

 The Marathon Church Service is held on the eve of NN Marathon Rotterdam.
 It is intended for both the runners and their supporters.
 Inspired by similar services in Berlin, London and New York, in 2006 it was also introduced in Rotterdam.

 Admission to this friendly, accessible church service is free, and it lasts approximately one hour.
 The attendees join each other in prayer and sing a number of engaging songs, following the lead of a swinging gospel choir.
 The ‘sermon’ reflects on tomorrow’s big run.
 During the service, the attendees are asked to use both the Bible and the Marathon as mirrors for their own lives.